KalelPoeta/zelda_project/README.md

 # zelda_project
-Making a modified of Zelda with a game developing cours.
+Making my own version of 1980s Zelda with help of a game developing cours.